Fat-tailed sheep: Afghanistan

 A report published in 1915 by Henry D. Baker, American consul in Bombay, indicates how important the fat-tailed sheep was for Afghanistan.
 The animal's wool, he says, was one of the country's most important export products; in 1912–1913 the country exported (through Balochistan) over $1.5 million in wool.
 Frequently fat-tailed sheep were interbred with Indian sheep to produce high-quality wool.
 In addition, because the fat was used in the way of butter or ghee, Afghans were able to produce a surplus of ghee for export to India.
 The animal's meat was the Afghan population's main meat source, according to Baker.

 Uzbekistan

-Uzbek cuisine is high in fat, and tail fat, called qurdiuq or dumba (often from the Karakul breed), is an important supplier of that fat, which is "revere[d] as a semi-sacred object of gastronomical desire", and used in a variety of national dishes, such as laghman and palov.
+Uzbek cuisine is high in fat, and tail fat, called qurdiuq or dumba (often from the Karakul breed), is an important supplier of that fat, which is "revere[d] as a semi-sacred object of gastronomical desire".
+This fat is used in a variety of national dishes, such as laghman and palov.

 Food scholar Russell Zanca notes that dumba has become scarce in the post-Soviet era.
 Under Soviet rule Uzbekistan became a huge grower of cotton, and consequently cottonseed oil took over as the major fat used in cooking; still, dumba continues to play an important role in the Uzbek imagination and folklore.